How to stop the HomePod from staining your favorite table

-Apple's HomePod entered the smart speaker space behind Amazon's Alexa speakers and the Google Home, lagging behind in both features and integrations.
+Apple's HomePod ($349.00 at Apple) entered the smart speaker space behind Amazon's Alexa speakers and the Google Home ($129.00 at Dell Home), lagging behind in both features and integrations.
 But that's not the biggest problem people are having with the speaker so far.
 It has nothing to do with audio quality or that it only works with Apple's audio services or iOS.
 Instead, the issue is what the speaker is doing to wooden tables.

 In what some are calling #staingate, the silicone pad on the base of the HomePod is creating white, ringlike stains on some wooden surfaces.
 First brought to widespread attention in Wirecutter's review of the HomePod, the speaker can be seen pictured with multiple ring stains on a wooden surface (pictured above).